-The MTD ITSA quarterly updates will have to be submitted within one month of the quarter end, using MTD-compatible software.
-HMRC will supply the taxpayer with an estimate of the amount of tax due based on the net income reported for that quarter.
+HMRC will supply the taxpayer with an estimate of the amount of tax due based on the net income reported for each quarter, but the taxpayer won't have to do anything with this information.

 After the end of the tax year, the taxpayer will have to submit an End of Period Statement (EOPS), which will include any accounting adjustments, such as for capital allowances or disallowed expenses.
 The EOPS must be submitted by 31 January following the tax year end.